opendilab/DI-engine-docs/source/01_quickstart/hello_world_for_DI.rst

 Let the Agent Run
 ------------------------------

-An agent is essentially a mathematical model that accepts input and feeds back output.
+An agent is an object that can interact with the environment freely, and is essentially a mathematical model that accepts input and feeds back output.
 Its model consists of a model structure and a set of model parameters.
-In the practice in the field of machine learning, we will write the model into a file for saving, or read the model from that file for deploying.
+In general, we will write the model into a file for saving, or read the model from that file for deploying.
 Here we provide an agent model trained by the DI-engine framework using the DQN algorithm:
 `final.pth.tar <https://opendilab.net/download/DI-engine-docs/01_quickstart/final.pth.tar>`_ \
-Just use the following code to make the agent run, remember to replace the model address in the function with the locally saved model file path:
+Just use the following code to make the agent run, remember to replace the model address in the function ("ckpt_path='./final.pth.tar'"), with the locally saved model file path, such as "'~/Download/final.pth.tar'":

 .. code-block:: python

-    import gym
-    import torch
-    from easydict import EasyDict
-    from ding.config import compile_config
-    from ding.envs import DingEnvWrapper
-    from ding.policy import DQNPolicy, single_env_forward_wrapper
-    from ding.model import DQN
-    from dizoo.box2d.lunarlander.config.lunarlander_dqn_config import main_config, create_config
+    import gym # Load the gym library, which is used to standardize the reinforcement learning environment import torch # Load the PyTorch library for loading the Tensor model and defining the computing network from easydict import EasyDict # Load EasyDict for instantiating configuration files from ding.config import compile_config # Load configuration related components in DI-engine config module from ding.envs import DingEnvWrapper # Load environment related components in DI-engine env module from ding.policy import DQNPolicy, single_env_forward_wrapper # Load policy-related components in DI-engine policy module from ding.model import DQN # Load model related components in DI-engine model module from dizoo.box2d.lunarlander.config.lunarlander_dqn_config import main_config, create_config # Load DI-zoo lunarlander environment and DQN algorithm related configurations

     def main(main_config: EasyDict, create_config: EasyDict, ckpt_path: str):